Speaking

 Build Your Open-Source Learning Network

-Your most valuable asset and your most treasured talent is your ability to learn.
-Supercharge it!
-Students, executives, entrepreneurs and community organizers have all used Open-Source Learning to build their individual capacities and their teams to achieve amazing results.
 In “Build Your Open-Source Learning Network” David provides the Open-Source Learning framework, entertaining examples, hands-on activities, and a step-by-step guide to help you create your own road map for success.

-We the Learning People
+We The Learning People

 “It was amazing to watch David not just describe best practices but model them in real time– bringing students and colleagues online from around the world took the promise of learning from ideal to real.”